scalar-labs/scalardl-emulator/README.md

 ## Preregistered contracts

  There are three predefined and preregistered contracts, with corresponding commands, to `put`, `get`, and `scan` assets.
-These contracts may be found in the `contract` directory
+These contracts may be found in the `contract` subdirectory

  ```
  src/main/java/com/scalar/client/tool/emulator/contact